The federal home solar energy credit is a federal income tax credit that may be claimed for a portion of the cost of a

 If you owed $5,000 in taxes to Uncle Sam, you would be able to reduce your total tax bill to $2,400 if you invested $10,000 in a new solar-powered system.

 It’s important to note that a tax credit is different than a refund.
-You need to owe taxes in order to take advantage of this credit.
-Luckily, most people are eligible because they owe taxes each year anyway.
-The Federal government wants to encourage Americans to invest in solar energy.
+You need to owe taxes in order to claim the solar tax credit.
+Fortunately, most people are eligible because they owe taxes each year anyway.